qiaoli116/ictcld401-python-app/readme.md

 This will start the Flask development server, and the app will be accessible in your web browser at http://&lt;domain&gt;:8080/.

 By default, the app will start without static content server and database configured.
-Refer to the [Configure the app](#configure-the-app) below to understand how to configure the app.
+Refer to the [Configure the app](#configure-the-app) section below to understand how to configure the app.

 ### Host static files in a S3 bucket
-An S3 bucket must be created with public access from the Internet.
-Everything inside the ./static folder must be uploaded to the bucket, with file name as the object key value.
+A static content server build using AWS S3 bucket linked to this web app.
+All files inside the ./static folder must be uploaded to the bucket, with file name as the object key value.

-The base URL of the static files must be configured in the web application.
-Refer to the [Configure the app](#configure-the-app) below to understand how to configure the app.
+The base URL of the static files must be configured in this web app.
+Refer to the [Configure the app](#configure-the-app) below to understand how to configure static content server.

 ### Create a database
-An RDS mysql databse must be created and accessable to the app EC2 servers.
+An RDS mysql databse must be created and accessible to the app EC2 servers.

-The following information must be configured in the web application.Refer to the [Configure the app](#configure-the-app) below to understand how to configure the app.
+The following information must be configured.
  - endpoint
  - port
  - username
  - password

+Refer to the [Configure the app](#configure-the-app) below to understand how to configure the app.

 ## Configure the app
 When command **python app.py** is executed, the Flask web server is started using the configuration defined in the **config.ini** file, which has the following default content.